-Students from Y5-Y13 are required to complete a wellbeing check-in on Upstrive each morning at school.
-Students are encouraged to report any matters which may cause them upset on this online platform, this information is then reviewed by Learning Managers, Heads of Year, Heads of School and the School Councellor.
-Necessary action is then taken and disclosures are followed up if any student logs something which indicates that they are not happy at school.
+Students from Y3-Y13 are encouraged to complete a well-being check-in on Upstrive regularly at school.
+Students are encouraged to report any matters that may cause them upset on this online platform.
+This information is then reviewed by Learning Managers, Heads of Year, Heads of School, and the School Counsellor.
+Necessary action is then taken, and disclosures are followed up if any student logs something that indicates that they are not happy at school.